 You can crush apixaban tablets and mix them with water, apple juice or apple purée.
 Swallow this mixture straight away.

-- For people with a heart problem called atrial fibrillation - the usual dose is one 5mg tablet twice a day.
+- for people with a heart problem called atrial fibrillation – the usual dose is one 5mg tablet, taken twice a day.
 But your doctor may prescribe a lower dose of one 2.5mg tablet twice a day if you're over 80 years old, weigh less than 60kg (9st 6lb), or have kidney disease and are at a higher risk of bleeding.

-- For people who have recently had a blood clot - if you have had a blood clot within the last 6 months, the usual dose is two 5mg tablets, twice a day, for the first 7 days.
+- for people who have recently had a blood clot – if you have had a blood clot within the last 6 months, the usual dose is two 5mg tablets, taken twice a day, for the first 7 days.
 After that, you'll take one 5mg tablet twice a day.

-- For people taking it to reduce the risk of a future blood clot - if you had a blood clot more than 6 months ago, the usual dose is one 2.5mg tablet twice a day.
+- for people taking it to reduce the risk of a future blood clot – if you had a blood clot more than 6 months ago, the usual dose is one 2.5mg tablet, taken twice a day.

-- For people who have had a hip or knee replacement - the usual dose is one 2.5mg tablet twice a day.
-You'll usually take your first dose 12 to 24 hours after surgery.
+- for people who have had a hip or knee replacement – the usual dose is one 2.5mg tablet, taken twice a day, you'll usually take your first dose 12 to 24 hours after surgery.